Basic Text Extraction using Java

 Use ParagraphAbsorber when you need structural grouping instead of a single plain text stream.
 It returns page markups with sections, paragraphs, lines, and TextFragment objects, which is useful when the output must preserve logical blocks of text.

-2. Create a ParagraphAbsorber and visit the document.
+2. Create a ParagraphAbsorber and visit the whole document to build page markup results.

-3. Iterate through the page markups, sections, paragraphs, lines, and TextFragment objects.
+3. Iterate through the page markups, sections, paragraphs, lines, and TextFragment objects exposed by the absorber.

-4. Build the output text with page, section, and paragraph information.
+4. Build the output text with explicit page, section, and paragraph numbering so structural grouping is preserved.

 5. Write the extracted paragraph text to the output file.